message/iata/BB.md

-Published 28.01.2022
+Published 28.02.2022
 1. Passengers must present an "Immigration/Customs Form" upon arrival.
-The form can be found at <a href="http://www.travelform.gov.bb">www.travelform.gov.bb</a> or completed upon arrival at the available kiosks.
+The form can be found at <a href="http://www.travelform.gov.bb/">www.travelform.gov.bb</a> or completed upon arrival at the available kiosks.
-2. Passengers must have a negative COVID-19 rapid PCR test taken at most 24 hours before arrival; or
+2. Passengers must have:
+- a negative COVID-19 rapid antigen test taken at most 1 day before arrival; or
-- a negative COVID-19 RT-PCR test taken at most 3 days before arrival.
+- a negative COVID-19 PCR or RT-PCR test taken at most 3 days before arrival.
-The test result must be in English, based on nasopharyngeal and/or oropharyngeal swab and taken by a healthcare provider.
+The test result must be in English, based on nasopharyngeal, oropharyngeal, nasal, anterior nares or mid-turbinate swab, and taken by a healthcare provider.
 - This does not apply to:
 - passengers younger than 5 years who are accompanied by a legal guardian;
 - passengers with a COVID-19 recovery certificate issued at most 3 months before arrival.